nicolasandradevillamil/NLU-Homework/README.md

 ## Part 4: GPT-2 (1 point)

 Now you are going to finetune a pretrained GPT-2 for generating recipes.
+Analyze [train_GPT2.py](train_GPT2.py).
+This code uses more libraries from Huggingface.
+It includes [Transformers](https://huggingface.co/docs/transformers/index) and [Accelerate](https://huggingface.co/docs/accelerate/index).

+**Run [train_GPT2.py](train_GPT2.py).
+Try at least 2 experiments changing hyperparameters.
+Include in your report the final perplexity and at least 1 qualitative result.** Note: This will take considerably longer time than training the previous models.

+**Experiment with the same prompts you used in part 2.
+Analyze how the results changed with this new model.
+Is GPT-2 performing better than the previous model?**

+**Explain what the DataCollatorForLanguageModeling does.
+What is the difference between casual language modeling and masked language modeling?**

 ## Part 5: Final demo (1 point)